faasm/faasm/docs/benchmarks.md

 _Note - we had to leave out the BLAS benchmarks as BLAS is not supported in Faasm_.

+## Python

+To benchmark CPython execution we use the [Python Performance Benchmark Suite](https://github.com/python/performance).

+All python code runs in the same function which can be set up according to the python docs in this repo.

+The set of benchmarks can be run with the `py_bench` executable.
+You can specify a specific benchmark or a single benchmark, along with the number of wasm and native iterations, e.g. `py_bench all 100 100` or `py_bench bench_float.py 200 200`.
+This will output to `/tmp/pybench.csv`.

+Each benchmark requires porting the required dependencies, so some were unfeasible and other were too much work:

+- `chameleon` - too many deps
+- `django_template` - pulls in too many dependencies
+- `hg_startup` - concerned with runtime start-up
+- `html5lib` - dependencies (might be fine)
+- `pathlib` - requires more access to the filesystem that we support

+## Profiling

 ### Profiling Polybench/C

 To profile the native version of the code, you need to run `./bin/build_polybench_native.sh Debug`